Are you a fan of The Simpsons? Here’s our list of the best Simpsons guest stars of all-time.

 The Simpsons writers found the task more difficult than they thought.
 As is said in comedy, jokes told with the fewest words are the hardest to write.
 They did pull out some gems as if written by Rodney himself, including “Put her back in, she’s not done yet.”
 Just one example of something that probably wouldn’t fly today.

-Kelsey Grammer has been a part of The Simpsons lexicon since its near beginnings.
+Actor Kelsey Grammer has been a part of The Simpsons lexicon since its near beginnings.
 Grammer was already well known to TV audiences as Dr. Frasier Crane from Cheers, so it was hard to mistake his voice when he made his first (and brief) appearance as Sideshow Bob in season one’s “The Telltale Head” in 1991.
-Since then, he has voiced the character a total of 21 times, so you’d be forgiven for mistaking him as a permanent cast member rather than a Simpsons guest star.
+After that, he voiced the character dozens of times, so you’d be forgiven for mistaking him as a permanent cast member rather than a Simpsons guest star.

 Out of all of Kelsey Grammer’s appearances on The Simpsons, the greatest is arguably the 1993 classic “Cape Feare” from season five.
 The episode is the first to establish Bob’s elaborate lengths to harm Bart.

 The Beatles (Surviving Members)

 Though Paul, George, and Ringo were each Simpsons guest stars in separate episodes, it was still a dream come true for creator Matt Groening.
 Since the early days of The Simpsons, one of his goals was to have all three surviving members of The Beatles be Simpsons guest stars.
 No, they didn’t all happen at the same time.
 But they happened.

 The first was Ringo Starr in 1991’s “Brush With Greatness” from season two when it’s revealed Marge used to paint portraits of Ringo as a young artist and send them to him.